TL;DR Most manufacterers do not play well with Linux. ThinkPenguin Devices are designed for Linux and should always work out-of-the-box!

 multiple revisions of this device, use caution

 This is a case where a device is marketed and sold under one model number, but there are different internals being used across the multiple revisions of that one card.
-You have almost no guarantee or way of knowing which flavor you will get.
+We have almost no guarantee or way of knowing which flavor we will receive.

 For that Edimax device, it seems the same chipset is used across multiple revisions, but there is no guarantee there aren’t other varying chipsets in use for that model right now, or in the near future.
 One revision of that device has a vendor id (VID) and product id (PID) of